agentlang-ai/agentlang-clj/README.md

   :CreatedAt {:default now}})

 {:Agentlang.Core/Agent
- {:Name :receipt-ocr-agent
+ {:Name "OCR Agent"
-  :Type :ocr
+  :Type :planner
   :UserInstruction (str "Analyse the image of a receipt and return only the items and their amounts. "
                         "No need to include sub-totals, totals and other data.")
   :LLM "openai-4o-mini"}}

 {:Agentlang.Core/Agent
- {:Name :expense-agent
+ {:Name "Expense Handler"
   :Type :planner
   :LLM "openai-4o-mini"
   :UserInstruction "Convert an expense report into individual instances of the expense entity."